gbccccc/Auto-Turn-Based-Game/README.md

 ### Doc

-If you can read Chinese, you can look up *Developing a Java Game from Scratch* for details of the project.
+If you read Chinese, you can look up *Developing a Java Game from Scratch* for details of the project.